 A Pen By Marjo Sobrecaray

-So after seeing the original animation; immediate idea sparked in my mind to create a similar effect using PowerPoint.
-That movement, I thought of using Action Buttons to create the Mouse Hovering / Clicking effect (when hovered over a particular Oval / Dot shape or even on a blank area of the slide).
+So after seeing the original animation; an immediate idea sparked in my mind to create a similar effect using PowerPoint.
+For that movement, I thought of using Action Buttons to create the Mouse Hovering / Clicking effect (when hovered over a particular Oval / Dot shape or even on a blank area of the slide).
 To move the particular parts of the dummy girl, I was thinking of using Morph Transition and interestingly no animation effects have been used on any of the slides but only the Morph transition with Action Buttons.
 Of course, you can use this technique to create some more complex animations or maybe even a short responsive Game in PowerPoint!

 Another great illustration that how the shapes should move and if you are curious enough to try new animation tricks in PowerPoint then you can also think of making the following animation using Motion Paths.